Raeein/cis3760-swe/blog/_posts/2023-09-30-[01]-understanding-docker.md

 In this blog we’ll dive into the very basics one how to setup containers so that we can later use this knowledge to build the CIS*3760 project template.

+---
-# Key Terms in Docker
+<h1 align="center">Key Terms in Docker</h1>
+---

-Before we start, let’s look at the following terms that will server as the building blocks to containerize our applications.
+Before we start, let’s look at the following terms that will serve as the building blocks to containerize our applications.

 ### Container:
 An isolated process running on a host machine holding all the essential components necessary for your application to run.
 They are a solution to our old “it works on my machine” problem by creating a standard or consistent environment to run our application.